Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to configure Service Fabric with Internal load balancer.md

 The following summarizes the steps required to configure a Service Fabric cluster to use only Internal load balancers.
 Additional information about this configuration is available [Internal-only load balancer](https://learn.microsoft.com/azure/service-fabric/service-fabric-patterns-networking#internal-only-load-balancer).
 For Service Fabric Managed clusters, refer to [Bring your own Azure Load Balancer](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking#bring-your-own-azure-load-balancer) documentation for internal load balancer options.

-> ### :exclamation:NOTE: Configuring load balancers with only internal ip addresses will prevent management of cluster resources from cluster view in Azure portal.
-Understand these ramifications before implementing.
+> ### :exclamation:NOTE: Configuring load balancers with only internal ip addresses may prevent management of cluster resources from cluster view in Azure portal if Service Fabric Resource Provider (SFRP) does not have access.
+Understand these ramifications and access required before implementing.
 [Allowing the Service Fabric resource provider to query your cluster](https://learn.microsoft.com/azure/service-fabric/service-fabric-patterns-networking#allowing-the-service-fabric-resource-provider-to-query-your-cluster) describes the limitation.

 ## Steps